 Enjoy the nature and tranquility of Dorothea Dix Park as certified yoga instructor Dana Lindquist leads you through yoga poses to increase strength and flexibility.
 All fitness levels are welcome!

 Support Your Park

 This is your park, and it needs your support.
-Every dollar you give supports community engagement and planning along with free events and programs that allow us to create an amazing public space for everyone.
+When you give to the Dorothea Dix Park Conservancy, you are supporting community engagement, park planning, and free events + programs - helping us create an amazing park for everyone.

 Getting to Dix Park